 [K. Parsons, 2014] summarizes the quantitative methods available to evaluate health risks from heat exposure and the specific impact of each variable.
 The factors are usually measured in combination in order to calculate a heat index that identifies thresholds for heat stress.
 The Wet-Bulb Globe Temperature (WBGT) is a common type of heat index, and was chosen as the heat index used to evaluate environmental heat stress in our study [ISO, 2017].
 It was measured using the instrument shown in Figure 1.

 Figure 1.
 Picture of a WBGT measurement instrument (QUESTemp) at one of the brick kilns studied [K. Lundgren Kownacki, 2018].

-The international standard for the WBGT index applies a formula based on measurements of three temperature factors: the air temperature measured with a shielded thermometer in order to protect it from radiative heat as the latter is measured separately by the second variable; the globe temperature, which is the measured temperature inside a black globe.
-The third and final variable is the natural wet bulb temperature, which is measured with a wet cloth over the sensor representing the heat loss achieved through the evaporation of sweat [ISO, 2017].
+The international standard for the WBGT index applies a formula based on measurements of three temperature factors: 1) the air temperature measured with a shielded thermometer in order to protect it from radiative heat as the latter is measured separately by the second variable; 2) the globe temperature, which is the measured temperature inside a black globe; and 3) the natural wet bulb temperature, which is measured with a wet cloth over the sensor representing the heat loss achieved through the evaporation of sweat [ISO, 2017].